singhsanket143/Ds-Algo-Notes/Trees.md

  - URL lookups

 ### Properties

 1) The maximum number of nodes at level ‘l’ of a binary tree is 2^(l-1).

-2) Maximum number of nodes in a binary tree of height ‘h’ is 2h – 1.
+2) Maximum number of nodes in a binary tree of height ‘h’ is 2^h – 1.

 ### Types of Trees

 - _Full Binary Tree_: A Binary Tree is full if every node has 0 or 2 children.

 - _Complete Binary Tree:_ A Binary Tree is complete Binary Tree if all levels are completely filled except possibly the last level and the last level has all keys as left as possible

-- A binary tree is _balanced_ if the height of the tree is O(Log n) where n is the number of nodes.
-For Example, AVL tree maintains O(Log n) height by making sure that the difference between heights of left and right subtrees is atmost 1.
-A degenerate (or pathological) tree A Tree where every internal node has one child.
-Such trees are performance-wise same as linked list.
+- _Perfect Binary Tree:_ A Binary tree is Perfect Binary Tree in which all internal nodes have two children and all leaves are at the same level.

 ### Traversal

+- Preorder    NLR
 - Inorder     LNR
 - Postorder   LRN
-- Preorder    NLR
-- Level order

-Time Complexity : O(n)
-Space Complexity: O(n)

-Time Complexity: O(n)
-Space Complexity: O(n)

 **Q1- Inorder**